TransformationAdvisor/TA.github.io/news/index.md

 **Feb 7th, 2018** Transformation Advisor 1.3.0 released.

-    - Extended the Data Collector agent platform support (Linux, zLinux, Solaris, AIX, Windows)
+    - Extended the Data Collector agent platform support
     - Screen flow improved
     - Recommendations now shows dependencies separately to issues
-    - Development costs can be configured by the customer to reflect better their dev capabilities
+    - Dev costs can be configured by the customer to reflect their capabilities

 **Jan 15th, 2018** Transformation Advisor 1.2.0 released.